1stage/Aquarius-MX/src/rom/v2-0/readme.md

 ---
 ## CD$
-Get Current Directory as a string
+Get Current Directory path as a string
 ### FORMAT:
  - CD$
-   - Action: Returns the current directory as displayed by the CD command with no arguments
+   - Action: Returns the current directory path as displayed by the CD command with no arguments
-### EXAMPLE:
+### EXAMPLES:
 ` PRINT CD$ `
+> Prints the current directory path to the screen

+` 10 A$=CD$:PRINT A$ `
+> Assigns the current path string to A$, then prints it.

 ---
 ## CLEAR